DanielRudCallesen/SecureMessaging/README.md

 This is a demonstration project

-The authentication system is basic
+The authentication system is basic --- Login information is stored in a list rather than Database for simplicity.
+Real world application should involve a database connection with hashing and salting of passwords.

 User sessions are not persistent